withfig/fig/README.md

 ## Support and Questions

-1. Check out our public forum: [forum.withfig.com](https://forum.withfig.com)
+1. Check out our support guide: [fig.io/support][https://fig.io/support]

 2. Join the [Fig Community Discord](https://fig.io/community) to discuss with others and get immediate support from the Fig team